- Christine Angelica

 YOUR ACTION PLAN NOW: Create your ideal Defunk Playlist.

-4. Use CBD oils.
+4. Use CBD oils

-CBD is still in infancy, but research suggests that CBD oils can vastly reduce stress when taken on a regular basis.
+CBD is still in its infancy, but research suggests that CBD oils can vastly reduce stress when taken on a regular basis.
 Something else to try is aromatherapy.
 Scents like lavender are known to have a calming effect as us.

 YOUR ACTION PLAN NOW: Test a few CBD oil manufacturers and formulations.

-5. Go swimming or do hydration therapy.
+5. Go swimming or use hydration therapy

 Being underwater or floating is shown to have a calming effect on the mind.
 A good sensory deprivation tank experience can leave you floating on air afterward.
 Ditto for a couple of laps in a pool or nearby lake.